 475. SENIOR PROJECT.
-(0, 3, 2).
-Capstone course required for graduating seniors.
-Independent study of acting, directing, design, technology, or research.
-Preparation of a portfolio of materials and/or other body of work, culminating in a public performance and/or presentation.
-Prereq: Completion of theatre required courses.
-Restr: Senior standing, final semester.
-Permission of department head required.
+(0, 4, 3).
+Independent study of acting, directing, design, technology or research, culminating in a public performance and/or presentation.
+Prereq: Completion of Theatre major required courses.
+Restr: Senior standing, final semester..

-UNIVERSITY FRESHMAN EXPERIENCE: CAJUN CONNECTION (UNIV)
+UNIVERSITY FRESHMAN EXPERIENCE (UNIV)

 100. FIRST YEAR SEMINAR: CAJUN CONNECTION.
 (2, 0, 2).
 Provides students the opportunity to engage fully in the college experience by increasing knowledge and skills that improve academic success and facilitate lifelong achievement.
 Restr: Freshmen only.